codinglead/codinglead.github.io/_posts/2018-12-03-first-class-functions-in-javascript.md

 permalink: /javascript/:title
 ---

 First class functions are functions that are treated like any other variable.
+This allows higher-order functions to be created.

-## allows for the creation of higher-order functions
+## higher-order functions

 A higher-order function can take in multiple functions and/or return a function.